|Add to your personal catalog|

 Generally, students who participate in College affiliated programs (including internships, student teaching, and study abroad) are fully eligible for most forms of assistance.
-Participating students apply for aid in the usual manner, but note their intentions on the Institutional Data Form.
+Participating students apply for aid in the usual manner.

 Maximum Value for Institutional Scholarships, Grants, and Benefits

 It is College policy that any combination of institutional aid cannot exceed the value of tuition, except in several unique scholarship categories.